Charles Auguste Marie Joseph, Count of Forbin-Janson: Final years

 Forbin-Janson left New York for France in December 1841, and the next year traveled to Rome to give an account of his mission in America.
 Pope Gregory named him a Roman Count and Assistant at the Pontifical Throne "because of his wonderful zeal for the propagation and defense of the Catholic Faith in the United States of America".
 The pope, however, declined to intervene on his behalf with the French government, and, despite a request, the bishop refused to resign.

 In August 1842 Forbin-Janson went to London to intervene with Lord Stanley, the Secretary of State for War and the Colonies, on behalf of the Canadian rebels.
 On his return to France he wanted to start a project intended to interest Christian children in Europe in the fate of children in China.
 He presented the idea to the Society for the Propagation of the Faith, but there was no interest in expanding its mission in that direction.
 Consequently, in 1843 he founded the Society of the Holy Childhood, and spent that, and a part of the following year, in spreading this good work through France, Belgium and England.

-Forbin-Janson died unexpectedly at his family castle of Les Aygalades, now part of the City of Marseilles.
+Forbin-Janson died unexpectedly at his family castle of Les Aygalades, now part of the city of Marseille.
 He was buried in the Picpus Cemetery in Paris, in a section reserved for aristocracy who had been killed during the French Revolution.